 As well as: Powered Attic Fans - Attic Insulation Facts

-To the best of my knowledge, only Certainteed actually requires [in their installation literature] that gable, turbine, or box vents and power fans be removed or covered.
+Some shingle manufacturers will also void your shingle warranty if an attic/roof fan is installed.
+Certainteed actually requires [in their installation literature] that gable, turbine, or box vents and power fans be removed or covered.
 The other major manufacturers (namely, Tamko, Owens Corning, and GAF) strongly recommend doing this.
 When I run across power vent fans (gable vent or roof installed), I routinely recommend removal or permanently disconnecting power from these fans.

 While taking actual mechanical measurements to determine if the minimum required attic ventilation is met in a given home is outside the scope of a home inspection (based upon the Standard of Practice of the American Society of Home Inspectors [ASHI]), it is prudent for the home inspector to make general comments and recommendations regarding an observed lack of or apparent insufficient ventilation.
 The home inspector has a duty to his client to report on possible issues such as this.